defdefred/IPv5/README.md

 Switches are still working fine without layer 2 modification.

-ARP become useless.
+Ethernet ARP become useless.

 Vlan are still working the same way.

-Routeur/OS need to be able to manage the new IPv5 protocol and IPv4 encapsulation.
+Routeur/OS need to be able to manage the new IPv2 protocol and IPv4 encapsulation.

 After IPv4 death, all 0.0.x.x.x.x will become private lan.

-MAC address economy collapse, all new IPv5 only equipment are using 0.0.0.0.0.0 by default.
+MAC address economy collapse, all new IPv2 only equipment are using 0.0.0.0.0.0 by default.

 IP address economy collapse.